 The secure file transfer services implemented in FTPS and HTTPS are based on the Transport Layer Security (TLS) protocol, which is the successor of the Secure Sockets Layer (SSL) protocol.

 When using the secure value for the ssl_cipher_list, the following algorithms are enabled:

-This list provides maximum compatibility with existing deployments and does not contain ciphers which are considered weak.
+This list provides maximum compatibility with existing deployments while avoiding deprecated ciphers.

 SFTPPlus uses the OpenSSL library provided by the operating system, with some exceptions, most notably Windows, macOS, AIX, and generic Linux.
 The OpenSSL version included in your operating system might not provide all the ciphers which are required by older SSL/TLS versions of the standard.
 This is valid especially for cryptographic methods which in recent years were discovered to no longer be secured.
 For example, SSLv3 is no longer provided at all.
 While 3DES was considered secure at the beginning of 2016, in August 2016 it was discovered that it is vulnerable to the SWEET32 attack.
 Therefore, 3DES support is no longer included with latest updates for most operating systems.

 To verify the list of ciphers available for your operating system use:

 TLS v1.1 (for OpenSSL 1.0.1 or newer)